dtcooper/jewpizza/README.md

 ## Initial Setup

-Clone and create an edit `.env`, and optionally copy over the docker compose dev overrides.
+Clone, then copy and edit the `.env` file, and optionally copy over the docker compose dev overrides.

 ```bash